| Size | Price | Stock | Qty |

 |

 Opioids may play an immunomodulatory role in the pathogenesis of human immunodeficiency virus-1 (HIV-1) infection.
-Recently, synthetic kappa-opioid receptor (KOR) ligands have been found to have anti-human immunodeficiency virus type 1 activity in acutely infected brain macrophages.
-In the present study, we investigated whether the selective KOR ligand U50488 would exert such an anti-HIV-1 effect in acutely infected blood monocyte-derived macrophages (MDM).
+Recent studies have found that synthetic κ-opioid receptor (KOR) ligands possess anti-HIV-1 activity in acutely infected brain macrophages.
+This study investigated whether the selective KOR ligand U50488 exerts an anti-HIV-1 effect in acutely infected blood monocyte-derived macrophages (MDM).
 Treatment of acutely infected MDM with U50488 induced a concentration-dependent inhibition of HIV-1 expression.
-The dose--response relationship of U50488 was U-shaped with a peak effect observed at 10(-13) M, which was evident at both 7 and 14 days post-infection.
-The KOR antagonist nor-binaltorphimine blocked the anti-HIV-1 effect of U50488 by 73%, indicating involvement of a KOR-mediated mechanism.
-Also, expression of KOR mRNA and binding activity with a fluorescence-labeled KOR ligand supported the existence of KOR on MDM.
-Antibodies to the beta-chemokine, RANTES (regulated on activation normal T-cell expressed and secreted), but not to various other cytokines, blocked U50488 inhibition by 56% suggesting that the anti-HIV-1 effect of U50488 involved, in part, the production of RANTES by MDM.
-Taken together, these in vitro findings support the anti-HIV-1 property of U50488, and suggest that KOR ligands may have therapeutic potential for treating patients with acquired immunodeficiency syndrome.
+The dose-response relationship of U50488 was U-shaped, reaching a peak effect at a concentration of 10⁻¹³ M, which was visible at 7 and 14 days post-infection.
+The κ-opioid receptor (KOR) antagonist nor-binaltorphimine blocked 73% of the anti-HIV-1 effect of U50488, indicating that a KOR-mediated mechanism is involved.
+In addition, the expression of KOR mRNA and its binding activity with fluorescently labeled KOR ligands also support the presence of KOR on MDM.
+Antibodies against β-chemokine RANTES (a regulator of expression and secretion by normal T cells after activation), rather than antibodies against other cytokines, blocked the inhibitory effect of U50488 by 56%, suggesting that the anti-HIV-1 effect of U50488 is partly involved in the production of RANTES by MDM.
+In summary, these in vitro results support the anti-HIV-1 properties of U50488 and suggest that KOR ligands may have the potential to treat patients with acquired immunodeficiency syndrome (AIDS).
 [3]

 C19H27CL3N2O